Build a Minimal LLM Application

 })

-- Ark: Model services on the Volcano Engine (e.g., ByteDance’s Doubao LLM)
+- Ark: models on Volcano Engine (e.g., ByteDance’s Doubao)

 // eino-examples/quickstart/chat/openai.go